zananskij/Letterboxd-clone-frontend/README.md

 ## Overview

-This repository contains the frontend of my Streaming Backlist application, designed with React and TypeScript for a dynamic, user-centric experience.
-It works in conjunction with a backend, constructed with Express and PostgreSQL, that handles data from external APIs and user-specific information in the database.
-Together, they deliver a personalized platform where users can effortlessly manage their Favorites and Watchlater lists, creating a uniquely engaging experience for every user."
+This repository contains the frontend code for my Streaming Backlist application, which provides a user-centric and dynamic streaming experience.
+The frontend is built using React and TypeScript, leveraging React's component-based architecture to create reusable UI components and manage application state effectively.
+The app integrates seamlessly with the backend, which is constructed with Express and PostgreSQL, enabling the handling of data from external APIs and user-specific information in the database.
+Together, the frontend and backend deliver a personalized platform where users can effortlessly search and manage their Favorites and Watchlater lists, creating a uniquely engaging experience for every user.

 ## Live Link